Saturday, 30th September

-Mr Mark Thompson (Chairman of Governors) became governor in 2002.
+Mr Mark Thompson (Chairman of Governors) was appointed as governor in 2002.
 He is a Former Pupil having been a member of the first Sixth Form at Yarm between 1980 and 1982!

-Mrs Ruth Langford (Vice-Chair of Governors) was appointed as a governor in 2013 and is the nominated governor for Child Protection & Safeguarding.
-In addition to being the current Vice-Chair of Governors, she is also Chair of the Compliance Committee.
-Ruth attends as many other Committee meetings as her diary will permit.
-Her association with Yarm School stretches back to 2001 when she moved to the area.
-Her three children are also past pupils of Yarm School.
+Mrs Ruth Langford (Vice-Chair of Governors) Ruth was appointed as a governor in 2013 and is the nominated governor for Child Protection & Safeguarding.
+In addition to being the current Vice-Chair of Governors, she is also Chair of the Compliance Committee and attends as many other Committee meetings as her diary will permit.
+Ruth’s association with Yarm School stretches back to 2001 when she moved to the area, and has three children who were past pupils of Yarm School.
 Ruth is a former Chair of the parents’ social committees for both the Preparatory and Senior Schools.

 Mrs Femi Ajekigbe was appointed as governor in 2013 and is the deputy nominated governor for Child Protection & Safeguarding.
 She routinely attends the Finance & General Purposes, Education, Salaries and Compliance committees.

 Paul studied History and took his PhD and a PGCE at Cambridge University.
-He began his career teaching History at Queen Elizabeth School, Wakefield in 1984.
-Whilst there, he introduced A-level Politics as one of the first co-educational Sixth Form Courses.
-In 1990 he moved to Colfe’s School, in London, as Head of History and Politics.
-In 1996 he joined the Royal Hospital School, in Suffolk, first as Assistant Director of Studies and then as Head of Sixth Form.
+He began his career teaching History at Queen Elizabeth School, Wakefield, in 1984 and in his time there introduced A Level Politics as one of the first co-educational Sixth Form Courses.
+In 1990 he moved to Colfe’s School, in London, as Head of History and Politics, until 1996 when he joined the Royal Hospital School, in Suffolk, first as Assistant Director of Studies and then as Head of Sixth Form.
 For many years he wrote regular contributions to the GCSE History magazine, ‘Hindsight’, and he contributed several entries to the Oxford New Dictionary of National Biography.

 Paul is using his retirement to travel extensively but his home remains near Stokesley.

-Mr Chris De Jong became governor in June 2018.
-Chris is a former pupil of Pocklington School and a graduate of St Andrews University where he studied Modern Languages (French and German).
-He also has an MBA from Durham University.
+Mr Chris De Jong is a former pupil of Pocklington School and a graduate of St Andrews University where he studied Modern Languages (French and German).
+Chris also has an MBA from Durham University.

 Chris worked for 18 years in a number of commercial roles for ICI, including many years in overseas postings.
-For the last 15 years, he has worked as a management consultant.
-Chris has been associated with the School since 2003 as his two children are past pupils.
+For the last 18 years, he has worked as a management consultant.

 Dr Penny Jones was appointed governor in 2015 and sits on the Compliance and Salaries Committees.
-Penny is also Chair of Governors at a local comprehensive school and has six grown up children.
+Penny was formerly Chair of Governors at a local Comprehensive School and has six grown up children.

-Penny studied geography at Cambridge University and UBC (Canada), then qualified as a chartered accountant with Price Waterhouse Coopers.
-After several years working as an auditor and management consultant, she joined the Civil Service.
-Penny spent 12 years as the senior civil servant responsible for independent school policy and regulation.
+Penny studied geography at Cambridge University and University of British Columbia, Canada.
+She then qualified as a chartered accountant with Price Waterhouse Coopers.
+After several years working as an auditor and management consultant, she joined the Civil Service, spending 12 years as the senior civil servant responsible for independent school policy and regulation.
 She now runs a small family property company.

 Mrs Lynn Longstaff was appointed as governor in 2016 and is the nominated governor for Prep School and EYFS matters.

-After ten years’ experience as Headteacher of a large Community Primary School in central Middlesbrough, Lynn is currently a governor at the same school.
-Since September 2016, she has worked as an Educational Consultant for the Middlesbrough Achievement Partnership.
-Lynn is also a PiXL (Partners in Excellence) Associate.
+After ten years experience as Head Teacher of a large Community Primary School in central Middlesbrough, Lynn is currently a Member and Trustee of The Legacy Learning Trust.
+She has also worked as an Educational Consultant for the Middlesbrough Achievement Partnership.
+Lynn recently retired as a PiXL (Partners in Excellence) Associate.
 During her time as an Associate, she worked with a number of schools in the Northeast offering support and guidance to school leaders to raise standards.

 Mr Ian Lovat was appointed a governor in 2016 and is the nominated governor for Health & Safety matters at Yarm School.
 As an experienced teacher and former member of Senior Management, he sits on the Compliance and Education Committees, as well as routinely attending the H&S Committee as an observer.

 He studied Physics and Applied Physics at Nottingham University before moving to Cambridge to complete a PGCE.
-He retired after 19 years as Director of Studies at Ampleforth College where his roles included all aspects of curriculum planning, monitoring and staffing.
-Before that he was Director of Science and Technology at Ampleforth.
-Ian was also previously Head of Physics at Malvern College in Worcestershire.
-In addition, he has been a trained ISI team inspector for about twenty years.
+He retired after nineteen years as Director of Studies at Ampleforth College where his roles included all aspects of curriculum planning, monitoring and staffing.
+Before that he was Director of Science and Technology at Ampleforth and previously Head of Physics at Malvern College in Worcestershire.
+Ian was a trained ISI team inspector for about twenty years.

-Ian is an author of both GCSE and A-level Physics revision guides.
-He is also a winner of the Institute of Physics outstanding teacher award in 2000.
+Ian is an author of both GCSE and A level Physics revision guides and a winner of the Institute of Physics outstanding teacher award in 2000.
 He is a team leader for Physics for the Independent Schools Examination Board.
-Ian is a governor for two local state-funded schools and has two grown up children.
+Ian is the chair of governors for a local primary academy and has two grown up children.

-Mr Kevin Shotton became a governor in 2017.
-As an accountant, he is Chairman of the Finance & General Purposes Committee.
+Mr Kevin Shotton was appointed as governor in 2017.
+As an accountant, he is chairman of the Finance & General Purposes Committee.
 Kevin is currently an audit and advisory partner with Clive Owen LLP and has extensive experience of working with schools.

-Kevin graduated from Durham University in 2002 in accountancy and law.
+He graduated from Durham University in 2002 in accountancy and law.
 He qualified as a chartered accountant in 2005, having won a number of local prizes, and a national prize on his taxation paper.
 He subsequently moved to Ernst and Young LLP in 2006 and worked with some of the largest public listed companies in the North East.
-In 2012 Kevin became an Audit Director at Clive Owen.
-He made Partner in 2015.
+Kevin became an Audit Director at Clive Owen in 2012 and was promoted to Partner in 2015.
 His current specialisms include the education sector, working closely with over 20 academies and independent schools.

-Mr Alexander Turner was appointed as a governor in 2013 and is a member of the Education Committee.
+Mr Alexander Turner was appointed as a governor in 2013 and is a member of the Compliance Committee.